Hanyu-Shi/sixs90/sixs90v15/README.md

 So I call it V1.5 ...

 Just compare the main.f90 files and see the differences.
+Or, compare 6SV1.1 and 6SV2.1.

 This verision is recommended, enjoy!